apache/gravitino/docs/iceberg-rest-service.md

 Builds with Hadoop 2.10.x, there may be compatibility issues when accessing Hadoop 3.x clusters.
 :::

-## Gravitino Iceberg REST catalog service Configurations
+## Gravitino Iceberg REST catalog service configurations

 Assuming the Gravitino server is deployed in the `GRAVITINO_HOME` directory, you can locate the configuration options in [`$GRAVITINO_HOME/conf/gravitino.conf`](gravitino-server-config.md).
 There are three types of configurations for the Iceberg REST catalog service: